dgraph-io/dgraph/wiki/content/deploy/index.md

 Zero would continuously try to keep the amount of data on each server even, typically running this check on a 10-min frequency.
-Thus, each additional Dgraph server instance would allow Zero to further split the predicates from groups and move them to the new node.
+Thus, each additional Dgraph alpha instance would allow Zero to further split the predicates from groups and move them to the new node.

 **Consistent Replication**